 It’s always great to have command line parameters which can give us a lot of great features like silent installation, etc. In this article, I will list out some command line parameters that would help us in doing great things while installing Adobe Reader.

 Command Line Parameter

 - /n Start a separate instance of Acrobat or Adobe Reader, even if one is currently open.

-AcroRd32.exe /p pathname — Start Adobe Reader and display the Print dialog box.
 AcroRd32.exe /t path "printername" "drivername" "portname"— Start Adobe Reader and print a file while suppressing the Print dialog box.
 The path must be fully specified.

 The four parameters of the /t option evaluate to path, printername, drivername, and portname (all strings).

-- portname — The printer’s port. portname cannot contain any “/” characters; if it does, output is routed to the default port for that printer.
+- portname — The printer’s port. portname cannot contain any “/” characters; if it does, the output is routed to the default port for that printer.

 You can also download this PDF for more information on Deploying Adobe Reader.